alitet01/etc/README.md

 ## Overview

-togglbuf is a command-line interface for toggl.com account.
+togglbuf is a command-line interface for toggl.com accounts.

+This application buffers between 2 toggl accounts - `src` and `dst`

+It allows to separate how R&D team reports the working hours vs. how customer can view the progress of budget utilization/time spent/break down reports

 ## Requirements

+1. access to this repository
-* pytoggl library
+2. pytoggl library

 ## Installation